Dissipation-engineered family of nearly dark states in many-body cavity-atom systems

 Concurrently, ultracold atomic gases in high-finesse optical cavities have emerged as a versatile platform to simulate hitherto unexplored strongly coupled light-matter phases ~\cite{baumann10,ritsch13,mivehvar21}.
 A paradigmatic example is the realization of the Dicke superradiant phase~\cite{dicke54,hepp73,wang08,carmichael73} in a weakly interacting Bose-Einstein condensate (BEC) coupled to a cavity~\cite{baumann10,klinder15}.
-The ubiquitous dissipation present in these systems can be exploited to obtain squeezing and entanglement~\cite{buca19}, chiral states \cite{dogra19}, as well as oscillatory and chaotic dynamics~\cite{stitely20,piazza15,molignini18,chiacchio19,lin202,kessler19,zupancic19,kessler20,kessler21}.
-Particularly, cavity dissipation is known to stabilize excited eigenstates as steady states in the interpolating Dicke{\textendash}Tavis-Cummings (IDTC) model where two-level atoms are coupled to both quadratures of the cavity field~\cite{soriente18,soriente21}, which has recently been experimentally verified by employing a spinor BEC coupled to a cavity~\cite{ferri21}.
-Dark state physics, however, remains relatively unexplored in the cavity-atom platform, since most research was focusing on atomic systems with $\mathrm{SU}(2)$ symmetry, which prohibits dark states inherently.
+The ubiquitous dissipation present in these systems can be exploited to obtain squeezing and entanglement~\cite{buca19}, chiral states \cite{dogra19}, as well as oscillatory and chaotic dynamics~\cite{piazza15,molignini18,iemini18,chiacchio19,lin202,kessler19,zupancic19,kessler20,stitely20,kessler21,prazeres21}.
+Particularly, cavity dissipation is known to stabilize excited eigenstates as steady states in the interpolating Dicke{\textendash}Tavis-Cummings (IDTC) model where two-level atoms are coupled to both quadratures of the cavity field~\cite{soriente18,soriente21}, which has recently been experimentally verified by coupling thermal atoms~\cite{zhang18} or a spinor BEC~\cite{ferri21} to an optical cavity.
+An exciting but relatively underexplored frontier in cavity-QED systems is many-body dark-state physics~\cite{hayn11,emary13,torre13}.